starkinfra/sdk-python/README.md

 ### Get an IssuingHolder

-To get a single Issuing Holder by its id, run:
+To get a single IssuingHolder by its id, run:

 ```python
 import starkinfra